hazel-noack/mysql-quote-identifiers/README.md

 ## Limitations

-User variables cannot be used as part of an identifier, or as an identifier in an SQL statement.
+> User variables cannot be used as part of an identifier, or as an identifier in an SQL statement.

+There is no way I can get the user variables properly, thus I also can not validate those.
+So a sql injection where the attacker puts a user variable in that reveals something **might** be possible.

 ## License